-EU institutions continued to process the draft Electronic Communications Code in the spring of 2017.
+EU institutions continued to process the draft Electronic Communications Code in the review period.
 The reform will have an effect on areas such as market regulation, spectrum management and use of spectrum bands, universal service obligations, regulation of electronic communication services as well as consumer protection.